 A Car Dealer: adds a margin on their cars, and you never find out how much it is.

 An Import Broker: charges you a set fee for the work done.

 This is probably the reason why you’re here!
-Firstly let me say that this is not a dealer-kicking exercise – dealers can (and should) charge whatever their market is prepared to pay.
-That’s fair enough if the dealers are committing their own money to import their stock from overseas.
-The problem for dealers is that the market is getting smarter, and savings of over $10,000 are not uncommon when purchasing a $30,000 car overseas through a broker.
+Firstly, this is not a dealer-kicking exercise – dealers can (and should) charge whatever their market is prepared to pay.
+That’s fair enough if the dealers are committing their own money to importing their stock from overseas.
+The problem for dealers is that the market is getting smarter, and significant savings are not uncommon when purchasing a $30,000 car overseas through a broker.

-The only amount you should have to pay directly to an Import Broker should be the broker’s fee – any other expenses related to importing should be paid directly to the companies your broker uses.
-I take a very dim view of any Import Broker who expects you to pay money into their accounts to pay bills on your behalf – as soon as you’re asked to do this, there’s the possibility they’re loading the price on other invoices.
+The only amount you should have to pay directly to an import broker should be the broker’s fee – any other expenses related to importing should be paid directly to the companies your broker uses.
+We take a very dim view of any import broker who expects you to pay money into their accounts to pay bills on your behalf – as soon as you’re asked to do this, there’s the possibility they’re loading the price on other invoices.